YO3BN/uOS/src/kernel/Readme.txt

  kernel/

  - This folder contains architecture independent kernel code.
- - Makefile is used to bind this kernel code with arch. dependent code located in arch folder.
+ - Makefile is used to bind this kernel code with other code from outside.
- - Kernel is self-contained, therefore do no add any external code here.
+ - Kernel is self-contained, therefore do not add any external code here.